adongil/DocplannerTask/README.md

 - **CQRS Potential**
 By splitting GET (availability) and POST (booking) into separate service methods in SlotService, we laid the foundation for a future CQRS architecture.
-This separation, whether within distinct services or as a step towards microservices, would allow availability queries to scale independently from booking operations, improving performance and maintainability.
+This separation would allow us to scale read (availability queries) and write (booking operations) independently, optimizing performance and scalability.

 - **Lightweight API Design**
     - **Minimal APIs** instead of controllers for a simpler, more efficient REST interface.